 The Expanse: Season 5

-Sins of the father and the search for a son ...
+The Expanse Season 5: Sins of the father and the search for a son

 And that brings us to Season 5.
 Marco Inaros is back and will play a bigger role this season.
-He's now the commander "of the free navy."
+He's now the commander of the "Free Navy," which comprises Belter and Martian ships the either were stolen, or joined the cause.
+(Though the latter was not necessarily always done willingly.)

-Monica Stuart (Anna Hopkins) — who was shooting a documentary on board the Roscinante in Season 3 before becoming pivotal in getting everyone out of the ring space — runs into Holden in a noodle bar.
+Back on Tycho station, Fred Johnson still has his little bit of protomolecule, which Inaros is now determined to steal.
+Monica Stuart (Anna Hopkins) — who was shooting a documentary on board the Roscinante in Season 3 before becoming pivotal in getting everyone out of the ring space — conveniently runs into Holden in a noodle bar on Tycho station and ends up part of this whole mess.
+She gets kidnapped, Johnson gets shot and killed, and Inaros now has the protomolecule.

 The Expanse: Season 6

 Amazon Studios has confirmed that a sixth and final season of The Expanse will begin production in January 2021.
 No word on when to expect a finished product.
-But if Seasons 4 and 5 are any indication, it'd be toward the end of the year.
+But if Seasons 4 and 5 are any indication, it'd be toward the end of the year at the earliest.

 And Season 6 will find the Roscinante without its pilot, Alex.
-Actor Cas Anvar reportedly won't be back, likely due to allegations of improper behavior toward women that surfaced in the summer of 2020.
+Actor Cas Anvar won't be back after allegations of improper behavior toward women that surfaced in the summer of 2020, and his character was killed off in the finale of Season 5.
+It was a good death for the character, who likely won't be completely disappeared from the show.
+But Anvar himself is gone.

 Get the latest updates, reviews and unmissable series to watch and more!